kokoalberti/postgis-baselayers/app/datasets/koeppengeiger/README.md

 ## Description

 The data is stored in the `koeppengeiger` schema, in a table called `koeppengeiger`.
-The `wkb_geometry` column contains the geometry, the `scenario` column contains the scenario, and the `classification` contains the climate classification code.
+The `geom` column contains the geometry, the `scenario` column contains the scenario, and the `classification` contains the climate classification code.

 ## Examples